bassel27/Investopedia-Bot/README.md

 It also shows you stock data and recommends you the number of shares to be bought according to many factors that you decide on; all of that in order to facilitate reaching a decisoin.
 After you choose the stocks that you want to trade, you can execute the trade from the program automatically.

 ## Setup
-1. Install repository `git clone https://github.com/IakovTaranenko/Investopedia-Bot`
+1. Install repository `git clone git@github.com:bassel27/Investopedia-Bot.git`
 2. CD into repository `cd Investopedia-Bot`
 3. Install required libraries `pip install -r requirements.txt`
-4. Install UBlock Origin on Google Chrome ([quick link](shorturl.at/qvCLM))
+4. Install UBlock Origin on Google Chrome shorturl.at/qvCLM)
 5. Change Investopedia login info in the `config.py` file
 6. Start the program `python main.py`